MehdiK/www.mehdi-khalili.com/src/documents/posts/2013-11-10-humanizer-v1.html.md

 ```

 ##Transform
-There is a `Transform` method that supercedes `LetterCasing`, `ApplyCase` and `Humanize` overloads that accept `LetterCasing`.
+There is a `Transform` method that supersedes `LetterCasing`, `ApplyCase` and `Humanize` overloads that accept `LetterCasing`.
-Transform method signatue is as follows:
+Transform method signature is as follows:

 ```C#
 string Transform(this string input, params IStringTransformer[] transformers)
 ```

-And there are some out of the box implemenations of `IStringTransformer` for letter casing:
+And there are some out of the box implementations of `IStringTransformer` for letter casing:

 ```C#
 "Sentence casing".Transform(To.LowerCase) => "sentence casing"